pklimai/nica-ems/README.md

 are inclusive, that is start and end of the intervals are included.
 The intervals unbound from one side are also supported, for example, `track-number=10|` or `track-number=|15`.

+If you want extensive debug output (including all SQL requests), specify `debug: True` in the configuration file.

 ### Run installation of the EMS interfaces on a RedHat-based Operating System (AlmaLinux, CentOS, RedHat)

 There are three possible ways to install the EMS API and Web UI.